[AWS] Global Accelerator

 Features

 • Global Accelerator associates the static IP addresses to regional AWS resources or endpoints, such as ELBs, ALBs, EC2 Instances, and Elastic IP addresses.
-The IP addresses are anycast from AWS edge locations, so they provide onboarding to the AWS global network close to your users.

 • It can easily move endpoints between AZs or regions without updating your DNS configuration or changing client-facing applications.